-The User shall provide and install manual or automatic synchronising at the generator circuit breakers.
+For a synchronous generating unit the User shall provide and install manual or automatic synchronising at the generator circuit breakers.

 Check synchronising shall be provided on all generator circuit breakers and any other circuit breakers, unless interlocked (as outlined in clause 3.4.3.5), that are capable of connecting the User's generating plant to the transmission network.